Fredilly/article6-methodologies/README.md

 3. Commit the changes.
 4. CI validates JSON, schemas, and registry consistency.

+### Meta-driven source hash check
+Use `scripts/check-source-hash.sh` to verify that all `META.references.tools[*]` entries exist and match their recorded SHA-256.
+This avoids assumptions about folder layout and treats `META` as the source of truth for tool paths.

 ## Conventions
 - JSON UTF-8, LF, 2 spaces.
 - Do not delete evidence; supersede only.